Sofia University

 Founded on 1 October 1888, the edifice of the university was constructed between 1924 and 1934 with the financial support of the brothers Evlogi Georgiev and Hristo Georgiev (whose sculptures are now featured on its façade) and has an area of 18,624 m2 and a total of 324 premises.
 The university has 16 faculties and three departments, where over 21,000 students receive their education.
-The current rector is Anastas Gerdzhikov.
+The current rector is Georgi Valchev.

-It has been consistently ranked as the top university in Bulgaria according to national and international rankings, being constantly among the best four percent of world universities according to QS World University Rankings.